Wind & Wuthering: Side one

 "Eleventh Earl of Mar" refers to the historical figure of John Erskine, Earl of Mar, a Scottish Jacobite.
 Its working title was "Scottish".
 The first line of the song, "The sun had been up for a couple of hours", is the opening line of the novel The Flight of the Heron by D. K. Broster.
 Rutherford, who wrote the song's lyrics, got the idea after reading a "history book about a failed Scottish rising ... around 1715".
 Hackett wrote the music and lyrics to the song's bridge, which was originally a section of a different song.

 "One for the Vine" was a track that Banks wrote during the writing sessions for A Trick of the Tail.
 He spent a year working on the song until he "got it right".
 His aim was to piece together a variety of instrumental parts into a complete song without repeating a section.
 The lyrics, which came after Banks had arranged the track, are a musical fantasy about a man who had been declared a Christ-like religious figure, and was forced to lead people into battle, while the music featured a variety of styles.
 In the end, he becomes the prophet that he himself did not believe in, and becomes disillusioned.
 Banks was inspired by the science fiction novel Phoenix in Obsidian (1970) by Michael Moorcock.
+He likened the song to his earlier composition "The Lamia" from The Lamb Lies Down on Broadway, but felt "One for the Vine" was a much better song because his lyrics fit the music better than the lyrics Peter Gabriel wrote for "The Lamia".
 The song became a live favourite, and regularly featured in the band's setlist for several years.

 "Your Own Special Way" is an acoustic ballad written by Rutherford in open tuning, which includes a previously unused instrumental piece in the middle.
 He later said it was easier to join bits of individual songs together than write a single cohesive short piece.

 Collins picked "Wot Gorilla?" as one of his favourite Genesis tracks as it brought in his influences of jazz fusion and Weather Report.
-Rutherford said its main theme is from the middle instrumental section from "One for the Vine", and that Collins suggested to play it in a "fast, jazzy rhythm" that built on the success of "Los Endos" from the previous album.
+Rutherford said its main theme is from the middle instrumental section from "One for the Vine", and that Collins suggested playing it in a "fast, jazzy rhythm" that built on the success of "Los Endos" from the previous album.
 Hackett was less enthusiastic and initially declared it "a very inferior instrumental", but later said it was "good rhythmically, but underdeveloped harmonically".
 Collins rearranged the piece with his big band project in the 1990s, and would play the drum pattern to see if his kick pedal was correctly adjusted.